 8.1.
-Contents of Refund Voucher-[Rule 51]
+Contents of Refund Voucher- [Rule 51]

+The refund voucher shall be as per rule 51 of the CGST Rules and shall contain following particulars:

+Name, address and GSTIN of the supplier

 Refund voucher number - Consecutively numbered not exceeding sixteen characters, in one or multiple series - Alphabets / Numbers / special characters allowed

+Characters allowed

 Date of its issue

+Date of its issue

 Name, address and GSTIN or UID, if registered, of the recipient

+Traine, address and Go fire of Old, it registered, of the recipient

-Number and date of receipt voucher issued in accordance with the provisions of rule 50
+Number and date of receipt voucher issued in accordance with the

+provisions of rule 50

+provisions or raise of

 Description of goods or services in respect of which refund is made

 Amount of refund made

+Amount of refund made

 Rate of tax (CGST, SGST, IGST or CESS)

+Nate of tax (0001, 0001, 1001 of 01000)

-Amount of tax paid in respect of such goods or services (CGST, SGST, IGST or CESS)
+Amount of tax paid in respect of such goods or services (CGST, SGST,

+IGST or CESS)

+,

-Whether the tax is payable on reverse charge basis and
+Whether the tax is payable on reverse charge basis, and

+Cignature or digital cignature of the cumplier or his authorized

+Signature or digital signature of the supplier or his authorised

+representative.